akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/extractExecutionContext.rst

 Extracts the ``ExecutionContext`` from the ``RequestContext``.

-See :ref:`-withExecutionContext-` to see how to customise the execution context provided for an inner route.
+See :ref:`-withExecutionContext-java-` to see how to customise the execution context provided for an inner route.

-See :ref:`-extract-` to learn more about how extractions work.
+See :ref:`-extract-java-` to learn more about how extractions work.

 Example
 -------